weihevt/E2ICIpalboAZD/README.md

 ***(3).E2ICIpalboAZD_modelpar()***\
 This function generates the necessary given parameters for the model simulation.\
 ***(4).E2ICIpalboAZD_evlcost()***\
-This function is for parameter estimation during optimization.\
+This function is for parameter estimation during optimization.
+It calls the function _E2ICIpalboAZD_cost()_.\
 ***(5).E2ICIpalboAZD_1steadystate()***\
 This function checks whether two initial values—zero and a positive one result in the same steady state rather than distinct ones.\